 Analysis of the Ships in the "Void"

 A confusing number of different ships appeared in VOY: "The Void", when Voyager was trapped in an isolated region of space without stars and without any natural energy resources.
-Tuvok analyzed that 150 ships were in scanning range, only 29 of them showing lifesigns.
+Tuvok analyzed that 150 ships were in scanning range, only 29 of which showed lifesigns.
 The following is a chronological analysis of the ship appearances.

 Ship 1 - "Vaadwaur"